-Over 380 responses from stakeholders across health centres and systems that deliver Aboriginal and Torres Strait Islander primary health care (PHC) were received in a phased process to analyse and interpret national continuous quality improvement (CQI) data from 160 PHC centres.
+Over 380 responses were received from stakeholders in a phased process to analyse and interpret national continuous quality improvement (CQI) data from 160 primary health care (PHC) centres.
+The stakeholders worked across health centres and systems that deliver Aboriginal and Torres Strait Islander PHC.